 Kanchenjunga Base Camp Trek

 The Kanchenjunga Base Camp Trek is known as one of the remotest treks in Nepal.
-There are options to trek in the South and North Base Camps which rewards trekkers with the view of world's third highest peak Kanchenjunga.
+There are options to trek in the South and North Base Camps which rewards trekkers with the view of the world's third highest peak and second highest mountain in Nepal, Kanchenjunga.
+It is also popularly known as the “Five Treasures of the Great Snow” in Tibetan. i.e. Gold, Silver, Precious Stones, Grain, and Holy Scriptures.

-This trek reveals varity of landscapes along with sparking, mica-flecked, Tamur River and many life time experiences.
-At the initial phase the trek route allows enough time to relax beneath sacred Pipal trees and interact with local villagers.
+This trek reveals variety of landscapes along with sparking, mica-flecked, Tamur River and many lifetime experiences.
+At the initial phase, the trek route allows enough time to relax beneath sacred Pipal trees and interact with local villagers.
 You can also enjoy potent millet brew (tongba).

 On moving further Rhododendron forests gradually opens for increasingly barren hillsides with the dots of yak and blue sheep.
 The spectacular peak of Kanchenjunga is visible once you’re at Pang Pema, the base camp.
 The incredible view of the Himalaya, nearby glaciers, side valleys, Wedge Peak, The Twins, Pyramid Peak and Tent Peak is perfect reward for the effort.